The cheapest and easiest ways to use travel money cards, debit and credit cards in the UAE

 Using debit cards

 The Citibank Plus Transaction Account is the only travel friendly transaction account.
-You won’t pay for currency conversion, international ATM withdrawals, there’s no monthly account keeping fee and Citibank let you make instant and free international money transfers between Citibank accounts in Australia and the UAE.
+You won’t pay for currency conversion, international ATM withdrawals, there’s no monthly account keeping fee and Citi let you make instant and free international money transfers between Citi accounts in Australia and the UAE.
 The Citibank Plus Visa Debit Card will enjoy wide acceptance at UAE merchants and ATMs.

-- Tip: You can use the Citibank Plus to withdraw for free from Citibank ATMs in the UAE.
+- Tip: You can use the Citibank Plus to withdraw for free from Citi ATMs in the UAE.

 Using credit cards